MicrosoftDocs/security/security-docs/zero-trust/azure-networking-segmentation.md

 #### Azure Application Gateway

 The Internet point of entry can also be a combination of ingress points.
-For example, HTTP/HTTPS traffic can ingress via an Application Gateway protected by a Web Application Firewall or Azure Front Door.
+For example, HTTP/HTTPS traffic can ingress through an Application Gateway protected by a Web Application Firewall or Azure Front Door.
 Non-HTTP/HTTPS traffic such as RDP/SSH can ingress via Azure Firewall or an NVA.
-You can use these two elements in tandem for deeper inspection, and influence traffic using UDRs.
+You can use these two elements in tandem for deeper inspection and to control traffic flow using UDRs.

 This illustration shows Internet ingress traffic and the use of an Application Gateway with a Web Application Firewall for HTTP/HTTPS traffic and an Azure Firewall for all other traffic.